JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **The tuatara lizard of New Zealand has three eyes, two in the center of its head and one on the top of its head**.
+And here is a just a random fact -  **Research has indicated that approximately eleven minutes are cut off the life of an average male smoker from each cigarette smoked**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)